zarathustr/OLEQs/README.md

 # OLEQs

-The Optimal Linear Estimator of Quaternion (OLEQ) and its variants, proposed by Jin Wu, Zebo Zhou et al.
+The Optimal Linear Estimator of Quaternion (OLEQ) and its variants, proposed by Zebo Zhou, Jin Wu et al.
-Related paper has been submitted to Journal of Navigation.
+Related paper has been submitted to Remote Sensing.